williambr/cmsplugin-contact/README.rst

 If you decide to use the ReCAPTCHA spam protection method glamkit-stopspam needs "recaptcha-client".

 If you use Akismet for spam protection "akismet" is needed.
+You also need to set your domain url in django admin "sites".

 Both libraries can be installed by ``easy_install`` or ``pip``.

 Installation
 ============

-Type ``python setup.py install`` in your terminal.
+Unzip the file you downloaded.
+Then go in your terminal and ``cd`` into the unpacked folder.
+Then type ``python setup.py install`` in your terminal.

 Put "cmsplugin_contact" in your ``INSTALLED_APPS`` section in settings.py.
 Don't forget to syncdb your database.